 Then I graduated, co-founded my third startup called Pageflakes with my German friend and serial entrepreneur Christoph Janz.
 Former Head of My Yahoo! – Dan Cohen, joined our team as the CEO.
 We raised 1M Euro seed funding from leading VC Benchmark Capital, and subsequent $4M funding from them and eventually got acquired by Liveuniverse, which is founded by MySpace founder.
 It was an “ok” exit, certainly not fulfilled my shortcut way to becoming a millionaire, but a glamorous exit indeed.
 In the meantime, I have published my first book “Building Web 2.0 Portal” from O’Reilly in the USA (and now worldwide translated in some major languages).

 Finally, I got an offer from BT to join as the Chief Architect of SaaS Platform.
-We are a high tech platform at BT, where we deliver online experience for customers and Smart Clients for Sales and Service Agents, we build and operate the Service Delivery Platform, Usage monitoring for Broadband, TV and CDN and the Wifi Lead to Cash Experience – BT Openzone, BTFON.
+We were a high tech platform at BT, where we delivered online experience for customers and Smart Clients for Sales and Service Agents, we have built and operated the Service Delivery Platform, Usage monitoring for Broadband, TV and CDN and the Wifi Lead to Cash Experience – BT Openzone, BTFON.
 We have built several rich Web 2.0 applications, millions of users hitting our portals, terabyte data processed and tallied every week – all the performance and scalability challenges you can take on.

-I am lucky to be married to Saki (no, she’s not a Japanese), whom I call Mother Teresa 2010, as she has the insurmountable amount of love and care for humanity to let me work for the greater good and makes the necessary personal sacrifices.
+I am lucky to be married to Saki (no, she’s not a Japanese), whom I call Mother Teresa 2010, as she has the insurmountable amount of love and care for humanity to let me work late nights and weekends.

 Here’s my LinkedIn profile.